Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Royal Canin Poodle Dry Dog Food

-They've also done the leg-work in developing the most digestible food for Poodle puppies.
+They've also done the legwork in developing the most digestible food for Poodle puppies.

-Best Dog Food for Standard Poodle
+Best Puppy Food for Standard Poodle

-Standard poodles are less likely to have developmental orthopedic diseases, such as hip dysplasia, than other breeds.
-However, they are more at risk than their smaller poodle counterparts.
+Standard poodles are less likely to have developmental orthopedic diseases like hip dysplasia than other breeds.

 While there is a genetic component to these diseases, significant nutritional risk factors play a part during puppyhood.
-These risk factors are rapid growth and excess dietary calcium intake.

 Hill’s Science Diet Large Breed Puppy